CanonicalLtd/maas-docs/en/manage-ha.md

 Where `maas-api-1` and `maas-api-2` are arbitrary server labels.

-Now restart the load balancer:
+Now restart the load balancer to have these changes take effect:

 ```bash
 sudo systemctl restart haproxy